 Ever hear somebody say that college life was one of their best experiences?
-Most likely, that has a lot to do with the friends they made along the way.
+Most likely, that has a lot to do with the the student body and the friends they made along the way.
 Whether it’s in class or campus housing, part of the fun of college is meeting new people — and regardless of where you go, you are going to make friends.

 Keep in mind that not all colleges are the same, and neither are their students, which means that student life will vary with each school.
 Large schools and those in large cities are more likely to enroll students from a wide range of ethnic, socioeconomic, and religious backgrounds.
 Others, especially small schools and those in rural locations, tend to have a more homogeneous student body.